Call 911

 If you are organizing a public event, be sure to provide an area with air conditioning or shade, where participants can take a break from the heat to cool off.
 It is also suggested that you provide water for participants.

-If water or cool shelters are unavailable, it may be advisable to consider cancelling your event.
+If water or cool shelters are unavailable, it may be advisable to consider canceling your event.
 Your safety and your participants' safety are paramount.
 Understand and seek medical attention if you see the signs and symptoms of heat-related illnesses.

 The National Weather Service issues a heat advisory when the heat index is expected to reach at least 100 degrees Fahrenheit in New York City but less than 105 degrees Fahrenheit, or when nighttime lows are expected to remain above 80 degrees Fahrenheit.